jovotech/jovo-framework/output-alexa/README.md

 }
 ```

-For example, an APL RenderDcument directive ([see official Alexa docs](https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apl-interface.html#renderdocument-directive)) could be added like this:
+For example, an APL RenderDocument directive ([see official Alexa docs](https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apl-interface.html#renderdocument-directive)) could be added like this:

 ```typescript
 {